szymoonwronski/Siri-Switch-To-Mac/README.md

 When you say "Hey siri" and it turns on the iPhone just say "Switch To Mac" and Siri will switch to Mac immediately.

+Both devices have to be on the same wifi network.

 ## How To Set Up Or [YouTube Tutorial](https://youtu.be/cHg-KNfGTNM)